Difference Between CFA and CWM

-To be eligible for the CWM exam a candidate is required to have a graduate degree or education equivalent to of a post-graduate which is approved by the AAFM and minimum of three years of wealth management experience.
+To be eligible for the CWM exam, a candidate is required to have a graduate degree or education equivalent to a post-graduate, which is approved by the AAFM and a minimum of three years of wealth management experience.

 Why Pursue CFA?

-- The difficulty level of the CFA exam ensures students put in quality effort and rigorously study to standout in the eyes of the employer.
+- The difficulty level of the CFA exam ensures students put in the quality effort and rigorously study to stand out in the eyes of the employer.

-- The CFA program is cheaper than the other certifications and provides a sound knowledge about the financial markets, increasing a candidate’s expertise level and knowledge on the same.
+- The CFA program is cheaper than the other certifications and provides a piece of sound knowledge about the financial markets, increasing a candidate’s expertise level and knowledge.